skrub-data/skrub/doc/documentation.rst

 User Guide
 ==========
-``skrub`` is a library that eases the preparation of tabular data in dataframes for machine learning.
+Skrub is a library that eases the preparation of tabular data in dataframes for machine learning.

 Starting from rich, complex data stored in one or several dataframes, it helps